What type of injury have you suffered?

 Once you’ve exchanged insurance information with the other driver and talked to the police on the scene, go to the hospital.
 You may not think in the moment that your injuries are very severe, but some symptoms have a delayed onset and when you’re full of adrenaline after an accident, some internal injuries may be slow to manifest.
 If injuries become apparent later, insurance companies will question why you didn’t seek medical attention right away.
 For the sake of your health and your case, it’s best to go to the hospital right away.

-What are the Types of Compensation You Could Receive After Car Accidents?
+Types of Compensation You Could Receive After Car Accidents

 Any personal injury can cause expenses to rack up quickly, and car accidents are no exception.
 You may find yourself dealing with hefty hospital bills, as well as struggling to make ends meet due to lost wages from time off work or losing your job.
 These bills can be a struggle to take on by yourself, and if your accident was because of the carelessness of another person, they may not be your responsibility.
 Here are the different types of compensation to which you might be entitled after a car accident: